FredrikVullum/SteamConnectionInfo/README.md

 You have two options:

+1. Download SteamConnectionInfo.zip from [Releases](https://github.com/FredrikVullum/SteamConnectionInfo/releases) and extract the contents to a folder of your choosing.
+Run SteamConnectionInfo.WPF.exe

-1. Clone the repository and build it yourself.
+2. Clone the repository and build it yourself.
 Keep in mind that only x86 Release mode is supported.
 Publish it and copy the files at \bin\x86\Release\net6.0-windows\publish\win-x86 to a folder of your choosing.
-Run SteamConnectionInfo.WPF.exe

-2. Download the SCI.zip from [Releases](https://github.com/FredrikVullum/SteamConnectionInfo/releases) and extract the contents to a folder of your choosing.
 Run SteamConnectionInfo.WPF.exe

 For SteamConnectionInfo to work SteamConnectionInfo.dll must be in the same folder as SteamConnectionInfo.WPF.exe.